Seyed07/BalanceBotProject/README.md

 ## Structure of the Robot
-The robot's frame is built using three lightweight plates, which house the core components:
+The robot's frame is built using two lightweight plates, which house the core components:

 ## **Arduino UNO**
 - The **Arduino UNO** is the microcontroller that executes the robot's code.
 It processes sensor data, controls the motors, and ensures the robot maintains balance.